matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

 }
 ```

+The labels are expected to be insensitive to case, therefore clients are
+expected to lowercase them before sending them to servers.

 Labels which are prefixed with # are expected to be user-visible and exposed to
 the user by clients as a hashtag, letting the user filter their current room by
 the various hashtags present within it.
 Labels which are not prefixed with # are